 Quem conta um conto, aumenta um ponto.
 He who tells a tale, tells his own version.

-There are primarily two types of data that were collected, interviews and a survey.
+There are primarily two types of data that were collected: interview and survey.
 The initial plan of the study was to do only interviews with community leaders from across the city to hear their stories about what had proved most successful for them in their work and what additional skills or knowledge they felt they needed.
-In the process of trying to schedule interviews, though, it was discovered that many community leaders simply do not have the time to sit down to interviews.
+In the process of trying to schedule interviews, though, it was discovered that many community leaders simply did not have the time to sit down to do interviews.
 Not only do they work full time at a job to pay the bills, they also have responsibilities in their communities.
-Being the president of the resident’s association isn’t a paid position, but a volunteer role.
-Further complicating the situation was the attempt to do these interviews during the World Cup 2014, as, culturally, the city stops for each game and So, in order to adjust to this reality, I, along with my supervisor at Catalytic Communities, decided that a survey that could be filled out online by leaders at a time more convenient for them would be a better way to hear their opinions.
+Being the president of the residents’ association is not a paid position, but a volunteer role.
+Further complicating the situation was the attempt to do these interviews during the World Cup 2014, as the city stops for each game.

+So, in order to adjust to this reality, I, along with my supervisor at Catalytic Communities, decided that a survey, which could be filled out online by leaders at a time more convenient for them, would be a better way to hear their opinions.
 Additionally, we decided to interview leaders from organizations that work in favelas and have a reputation for listening to the residents, not just implementing the programs they think are necessary.
 Five in-depth interviews were conducted, one with a community leader and four more with organization leaders.
-Approximately 30 surveys were returned from the 776 people were invited to participate.
+Approximately 30 surveys were returned from the 776 people who were invited to participate.

 Interviews

 Two types of interviews were conducted.
-In the first attempt at scheduling interviews, I was able to speak with one community leader, Carlos Alberto Costa Bezerra from a community called Asa Branca.
-However, because of the difficultly in that area, four other interviews were done with leaders from non-profit social organizations that have good reputations among favela residents.
+In the first attempt at scheduling interviews, I was able to speak with one community leader, Carlos Alberto Costa Bezerra, from a community in the West Zone, Asa Branca.
+However, because of the difficultly in speaking with community leaders, four other interviews were done with leaders from non-profit social organizations that have good reputations among favela residents.

 Carlos Alberto Costa Bezerra – Asa Branca

 Asa Branca is a community in the West Zone of Rio de Janeiro.
-It’s the newest section of the city, both informally and formally.
-The community is part of the section considered Jacarepagua, a conglomeration of several different favelas in order to create a stronger voice within public dialogue.
+It is the newest section of the city, both informally and formally.
+The community is part of the section considered Jacarepagua, a conglomeration of several different favelas, in order to create a stronger voice within public dialogue.
 Carlos Alberto Costa Bezerra has been the president of the resident’s association for 20 years, taking on the position when he was just 28 years old.
-At the time, he merely wanted to help out then president, but was so full of ideas and potential that the community elected him president even though he was young.
+At the time, he merely wanted to help out the president, but was so full of ideas and potential that the community elected him president even though he was young.

 As Bezerra recounts his story to me, you can tell life has been hard on him.
 His family came to Rio de Janeiro after they were kicked out of another town because of his brother’s involvement in a drug gang.
 When a different gang took over that town, all those involved were expected to find new places to call home.
-With that in mind, Bezerra was keen to keep trafficking out of his new community Asa Branca.
-Unfortunately that meant being run by a militia, comprised of off duty cops who collect money from residents and business to ensure protection from drug gangs and official police interference.
+With that in mind, Bezerra was keen to keep trafficking out of his new community, Asa Branca.
+Unfortunately that meant being run by a militia, comprised of off-duty cops who collect money from residents and business to ensure protection from drug gangs and official police interference.
 It was during this time period that Bezerra learned not only how to communicate well, but also what not to say to certain people, or the jogo da cintura.